cytoscape/cytoscape-manual/docs/Creating_Networks.md

 <a id="load_networks_from_a_remote_computer_url_import"> </a>
 ### Load Networks from a Remote Computer (URL import)

-To load a network from a remote file, you can select **File → Import → Network from URL...**.
+To load a network from a remote file, select **File → Import → Network from URL...**.
 In the import network dialog, insert the appropriate URL, either manually or using URL bookmarks.
 Bookmarked URLs can be accessed by clicking on the arrow to the right of the text field (see